Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Introduction

 A widely observed phenomenon is that the distribution of the new $X$ is different from the design distribution of the training data.
-As an example, assume that we want to predict the response $Y$ of a patient to a drug based on a measurement $X$ summarizing the health status of this patient.
+For example, assume that we want to predict the response $Y$ of a patient to a drug based on a measurement $X$ summarizing the patient's health status.
 To learn such a relationship, data are collected in one hospital resulting in an estimator $\wh f_n$.
 Later $\wh f_n$ will be applied to patients from a different hospital.
-It is conceivable that the distribution of $X$ in the other hospital will be different.
-For instance, there could be a different age distribution or patients have a different socio-economic status due to variations in the imposed costs for treatments.
+It is conceivable that the distribution of $X$ in the other hospital is different.
+For instance, there could be a different age distribution, or patients have a different socio-economic status due to variations in the imposed treatment costs.

-An important problem is therefore to evaluate the expected squared risk of the estimator $\wh f_n$ if a new observation $X$ is sampled from a different design distribution $\Q_\sX$ with density $q$.
+Therefore, an important problem is to evaluate the estimator's expected squared risk if a new observation $X$ is sampled from a different design distribution $\Q_\sX$ with density $q$.
 The associated prediction error under the new distribution is then

-If for some finite constant $C$ and any $x\in [0,1]$, $q(x)\leq Cp(x),$ then, the prediction error under the design density $q$ is of the same order as under $p.$ However, in machine learning applications there are often subsets of the domain with very few datapoints.
-This motivates the relevance of the problematic case, where the density $q$ is large in a low-density region of $p.$ Differently speaking, we are more likely to see a covariate $X$ in a region for which we have very few training data based on the sample $(X_1,Y_1),\ldots,(X_n,Y_n).$ Since the lack of data in such a region means that the LSE will not fit the true regression function $f$ well, this could potentially lead to a very large prediction error under the new design distribution.
+If $\P_\sX$ and $\Q_\sX$ are similar enough so that for some finite constant $C$ and any $x\in [0,1]$, $q(x)\leq Cp(x),$ then, the prediction error under the design density $q$ is of the same order as under $p.$ However, in machine learning applications, there are often subsets of the domain with very few data points.
+This motivates the relevance of the problematic case, where the density $q$ is large in a low-density region of $p.$ Differently speaking, we are more likely to see a covariate $X$ in a region with few training data based on the sample $(X_1,Y_1),\ldots,(X_n,Y_n).$ Since the lack of data in such a region means that the LSE will not fit the true regression function $f_0$ well, this could lead to a large prediction error under the new design distribution.